Mechanistic study of mixed lithium halides solid state electrolytes: Conclusions

 \section{Conclusions}

-This study demonstrates the enormous potential of generally-applicable machine-learning potentials for the study of complex functional materials, and provides some mechanistic insights into the interplay between structure and composition for halide-based solid-state electrolytes.
-The PET-MAD potential we use shows semi-quantitative agreement for both stability and charge transport in \ce{Li3YCl_{6x}Br_{6(1-x)}} alloys with a more accurate model that is fine-tuned for this specific system.
+This study demonstrates the enormous potential of generally applicable machine-learning potentials for the study and design of complex functional materials, and provides mechanistic insights into the interplay between structure and composition in halide-based solid-state electrolytes.
+The PET-MAD potential used here achieves semi-quantitative agreement for both stability and charge transport in \ce{Li_3YCl_{6x}Br_{6(1-x)}} alloys with a more accurate model fine-tuned for this specific system, while retaining the transferability needed to explore a much broader B-site chemical space.
 Both models indicate that the C2/m form is more stable for the Br-rich part of the phase diagram, with the \pthreem{} polymorph being more stable at high Cl concentrations, which is consistent with experimental observations.
 They also concur on predicting perfect miscibility of the two halides, and on the effectively random distribution of the ions, that show minimal indications of short-range ordering.

-The conductivity is substantially overstimated compared with experiments, but once again the zero-shot model and the fine-tuned model are in qualitative agreement, finding an increase in $\sigma$ with Cl content for the C2/m phase, and a maximum around the 1:1 composition for \pthreem{}.
-These trends are consistent with~\citet{liu_anomalous_2013}, which suggests that the decreasing conductivity seen in~\citet{Maas2023} might be indicative of effects that go beyond bulk conductivity.
+The conductivity is substantially overestimated compared with experiments, but once again the zero-shot model and the fine-tuned model are in qualitative agreement, finding an increase in $\sigma$ with Cl content for the C2/m phase, and a maximum around the 1:1 composition for \pthreem{}.
+These trends are consistent with~\citet{Liu2021}, which suggests that the decreasing conductivity seen in~\citet{Maas2023} might be indicative of effects that go beyond bulk conductivity.

 An important qualitative insight we can infer is how halide substitution modulates conductivity through the interplay of different effects.
-Besides controlling the stability of different polymorphs, substitution of Br with Cl leads to a decrease in volume of the structure, which in turns reduces $\sigma$.
+Besides controlling the stability of different polymorphs, substitution of Br with Cl leads to a decrease in volume of the structure, which in turn reduces $\sigma$.
 This effect is, however, compensated by the contraction of the \ce{YX_6} octahedra, which leaves more space for Li diffusion despite the contraction of the lattice.
 There is also significant variability in the values of $\sigma$ depending on the sampling of the halide disorder, which makes it even more crucial to rely on MLIPs to be able to simulate large supercells and to average several configurations.